Come il vento

 Alessandra Dragoni, LIBERA POESIA, 2023

+‘Come il vento’ examines the so-called ‘photography of the places’, which Guido Guidi, together with Luigi Ghirri, Gabriele Basilico, and Olivo Barbieri, established as a new artistic development in Italian photography since the late 1970s.
+This approach has been reinterpreted by subsequent generations.
 With ‘photography of places,’ these photographers attempted to create a special feeling of belonging and closeness to their own territory, especially to the areas between city and countryside.
 For these artists, photography is therefore less a means of visual representation and more a focus on the spaces in which people's lives actually take place.

 Luca Nostri, Piazza Baracca, looking east from the hanging garden, Lugo, 2020

-The photographers featured here share a spiritual and sensual engagement with place as collective memory.
-Although there was no unified school of photography at any art academy in Italy, most of the artists featured here studied under Guido Guidi at the Accademia di Belle Arti in Ravenna or the University of Venice.
-In their clear visual language, which plays with the visual strategy of documentary photography, they create impressive works full of poetry and reflection, far removed from all the clichés of ‘Dolce Vita’ and ‘Bella Italia’.
+Although there was no single school of photography at an art academy in Italy, most of the artists featured here studied under Guido Guidi at the Accademia di Belle Arti in Ravenna or the University of Venice.
+Through their clear visual language, which plays with the visual strategies of documentary photography, they create striking works full of poetry and reflection, far removed from all the clichés of the ‘Dolce Vita’ and ‘Bella Italia’.

 Guido Guidi, Ina casa, 1999